openshift/cincinnati-operator/docs/external-registry-ca.md

 ```

 The Cincinnati Operator will watch the `image.config.openshift.io` API and the
-`openshift-config` ConfigMap you created for changes and restart the deployment
+ConfigMap you created in the `openshift-config` namespace for changes, then
-if the Cert has changed.
+restart the deployment if the Cert has changed.